-Number of Years' Service Amount of Gratuity Continuous service 0 years and up to 10 A Statement of Service and a gift, or contribution towards years a gift, up to the value of \$0 CEO discretion 5 to a maximum of 10 Years Continuous \$100 per year for every completed year over 5 years of Service continuous service up to a maximum of \$500 10 to a maximum of 20 Years Continuous Service \$100 per year for every year over 10 years of continuous service up to a maximum of \$1,000 Items are to be presented to the employee by the Mayor or nominated representative, at a function to be determined by the Chief Executive Officer.
-Council discretion 20 Years Continuous Service and above \$150 per year of continuous service up to a maximum of \$5,000 A report is to be presented to Council for approval prior to payment.
-Items are to be presented to the employee by the Mayor or nominated representative, at a function to be determined by the Chief Executive Officer.
+Number of Years' Service Amount of Cratuity

+Amount of Gratuity

+Continuous service 0 years and up to 10 A Statement of Service and a gift, or contribution towards

+years a gift, up to the value of \$0

+CEO discretion

+5 to a maximum of 10 Years Continuous \$100 per year for every completed year over 5 years of

+Service continuous service up to a maximum of \$500

+' '

+10 to a maximum of 20 Years Continuous \$100 per year for every year over 10 years of continuous

+Service service up to a maximum of \$1,000

+7 - 7 - 7 - 7 - 7 - 7 - 7 - 7 - 7 - 7 -

+Items are to be presented to the employee by the Mayor

+or nominated representative, at a function to be

+determined by the Chief Executive Officer.

+determined by the chief Executive Officer.

+Council discretion

+20 Years Continuous Service and above \$150 per year of continuous service up to a maximum of

+\$5,000

+75,000

+A report is to be presented to Council for approval prior to

+payment.

+payment.

+Items are to be presented to the employee by the Mayor

+or nominated representative, at a function to be

+determined by the Chief Executive Officer.